Pickpocket

 1. I Keep Valuable Items in My Front Pocket — And…

-I have been to places all over the world rife with crowds: Luxor, Tokyo, Madrid, Napoli, Johannesburg and Shanghai immediately come to mind as a few of the many places where I was literally squeezing through throngs of people to get to where I wanted or needed to go.
+I have been to places all over the world that are rife with crowds: Luxor, Tokyo, Marrakesh, Madrid, Napoli, Johannesburg, and Shanghai immediately come to mind as a few of the many places where I was literally squeezing through throngs of people trying to get to where I wanted or needed to go.

 If my other hand is available, I might put the thumb or fingers into the right pocket as well — just to have the action appear casual and throw off anyone who might be eying me.